Can a Pressure Cooker Be Used as a Crock-Pot?

 Does the Pressure Cooker Use Pressure with the Slow Cook Function?

-No, when you put the pressure cooker on the slow-cook function, it won’t use pressure to cook within the pot.
+No, putting the pressure cooker on the slow-cook function won’t use pressure to cook within the pot.
 Because you use a lid that lets the steam escape, the pressure never has the opportunity to build up.
-This function differs greatly from the normal function of a pressure cooker.
+This function differs significantly from the normal function of a pressure cooker.

 Conclusion – Can a Pressure Cooker Be Used as a Crock-Pot

-In truth, nothing about the process of turning a pressure cooker into a slow cooker is complicated.
+In truth, nothing about turning a pressure cooker into a slow cooker is complicated.
 The real question is, “Do you want to?”

 The crockpot puts together a superior meal.
-That isn’t to say that a pressure cooker can’t do the job, but you don’t get the same result as you would with a dedicated slow cooker.
+That isn’t to say that a pressure cooker can’t do the job, but you don’t get the same result as a dedicated slow cooker.

 Questions?
 Reach out to Michelle at michelle@ovenspot.com